sorgerlab/sampattavanich-cellsyst-2018/README.md

 scripts and all related functions.
 The main function to generate related figures are highlighted in **bold** in the following table.
 Readme file can also be seen in the accompanied PDF file, also showing example plots.
+CellProfiler project files (.cpproj) are also provided for users who are interested to see our pipelines for image segmentation.

 To run this code, users must download related source files and put these in the \\rawdata folder placed at the top-most level of this git repository folder.

 <table>
 <thead>